… and it is not (just) just because I would rather be hanging out having a cold beer.

 Read-Only: No Changes Allowed

-However, in this context it means no major changes or deployments of websites, applications or features on a Friday.
+However, in this context, it means no major changes or deployments of websites, applications, or features on a Friday.
 If the reason is not obvious, it’s to avoid the introduction of bugs or new issues to software or a website prior to the weekend.

-The common belief is based on the fact that many industries see a dramatic decrease in web traffic on Friday afternoon and evening as people start to focus on their weekend and not whatever widget or service the website is trying to sell.
+The common belief is based on the fact that many industries, especially B to B, see a dramatic decrease in web traffic on Friday afternoon and evening as people start to focus on their weekend and not whatever widget or service the website is trying to sell.

-So What’s The Problem?
+So, What’s The Problem?

 The problem is that developers (and our clients) need weekends too.
 Though I am fairly guarded about my weekends and evenings in an effort to obtain some kind of work/life balance, I’m really not trying to be a jerk here and say I don’t want to put in the extra hours.
-I actually have a few solid arguments for a read-only Friday.

 Exhaustion Leads to Mistakes

 For starters at the end of the week, we are all tired.
-Developers, designers and the clients who hire them have probably been working all week, the propensity to make mistakes and miss details when one is tired is much greater than after rest.
+Developers, designers, and the clients who hire them have probably been working all week, the propensity to make mistakes and miss details when one is tired is much greater than after rest.
 That is just a human fact.
 In any deployment, whether it be a whole website or just a new feature, everyone involved would be much better served if the full team was rested.

 It Ruins Everyone’s Weekends.

-The odds that every issue will be caught, dealt with and the launch will go smooth is low.
+The odds that every issue will be caught, dealt with and the launch will go smooth are low.
 It’s not an issue of quality.
-You could have the best development team and have the best client team, when you create pressure around a launch at the end of the day, the week or into the evening; there will be issues as it’s the nature of complex technology.
+You could have the best development team and have the best client team, when you create pressure around a launch at the end of the day, the week, or into the evening; there will be issues as it’s the nature of complex technology.

-Now your site or feature is launched and everyone is on call for the weekend.
+Now your site or feature is launched, and everyone is on call for the weekend.
 The client must test and review to make sure everything is working as it should and the developer must also test and be ready to react to anything the client has found.

-So When Should We Deploy?
+So, When Should We Deploy?

 I always recommend an early morning deployment, obviously not on a Friday, and by early I’m not talking about 1AM or anything like that.
-I’m talking after 7AM, maybe 8 or even later depending on exactly what the deployment is and what kind of disruptions will be experienced on the site or application.
+I’m talking after 7AM, maybe 8, or even later depending on exactly what the deployment is and what kind of disruptions will be experienced on the site or application.

 I know clients are sometimes excited to launch a new site or feature and I know they want to do it at the least disruptive time possible.
-However, I urge you to consider not only disruption to regular traffic to your site but also the disruption to your work, sleep, rest and sanity (and that of your development team).
+However, I urge you to consider not only disruption to regular traffic to your site but also the disruption to your work, sleep, rest, and sanity (and that of your development team).

-No go enjoy your weekend!
+Now go enjoy your weekend!